robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 We cordially thank Dr. Gerd Neugebauer for his help in creating a subset of a bibtex data base using BibTool.
 The work was funded by the Consejo Nacional de Ciencia y Tecnología (CONACyT) Mexico, with the grant FRONTERAS 2015-2/814 and by institutional funding of the Centro de Investigación y de Estudios Avanzados del Instituto Politécnico Nacional (CINVESTAV).

 # Software and code availability
-The relevant software for creating this manuscript used is cited according to [@smith_software_2016].
+The relevant software for creating this manuscript used is cited according to [@smith_software_2016] and listed in **Tab.
+3**.
 Since unique identifiers are missing for most software projects, we only refer to the project homepages or software repositories:
+**Table 3.** Relevant software used for this article.
 **Software**    | **Use**                                | **Authors**                     | **Version**  | **Release** | **Homepage/ repository**
 :-------------- | :------------------------------------- | :------------------------------ | :----------- | :--------------- | :-----------------------------------------------
 Pandoc          | universal markup converter             | John MacFarlane                 | 1.16.0.2     | 16/01/13         | <http://www.pandoc.org>